johnholbrook/vextm-obs-intro-screen/README.md

 The display is intended to be shown as a browser source in OBS, over top of the normal "match timer" overlay – it will disappear when a match is started and reappear when the next match is queued.

+### Building locally
+To build the project locally, you'll need to have Node/NPM installed, as well as [pkg](https://www.npmjs.com/package/pkg).
+Install dependencies with `npm install`.

+As currently written, the GUI will only work on Windows, but the display server (at `src/display/main.js`) should work on any platform.

+To build just the display server, run `npm run build-display`.
+To build just the GUI, run `npm run build-gui` (note that the display server must be built first).
+To build both, `npm run build`.

+To run the GUI app without building it, `npm run start` (but the display server will still need to be built first).

+### Command-line usage

 The display server can also be run from the command line, either the compiled binary `display.exe` that ships with the release, or in the source repo at `src/display/main.js`.
  ```
  node main.js -a TMServerAddress -p TMAdminPassword